 As Led Junior

-Led by Charles Sherrard QC in a 3-week attempted murder trial involving a background of the importation of significant quantities of cocaine.
-The issues centred on eyewitness and expert ballistic evidence (trajectories).
+An attempted murder trial involving a background of the importation of significant quantities of cocaine.
+The issues centred on eyewitness and expert ballistic evidence.

-Led by Philippa McAtasney QC in an attempted murder trial involving the significant preparation and cross-examination of the Crown’s blood spatter expert (victim stabbed 14 times).
+An attempted murder trial involving the significant preparation and cross-examination of the prosecution's blood spatter expert (victim stabbed 14 times).

-Represented the first defendant in a 4-week trial in a 7 handed cut throat trial charged with violent disorder, section 18 GBH and 3 counts of possession of firearms and ammunition.
+Represented the first defendant in a 7 handed 4-week cutthroat trial charged with section 18 GBH and possession of firearms & ammunition.

 Represented the first defendant in a 5-week trial involving the supplying of firearms, the defendant charged with possession of firearms with intent to endanger life.

-Represented first defendant charged with conspiracy to cause explosions (listed for 6 weeks).
+Represented first defendant charged with conspiracy to cause explosions.
 Instructed in a 4-week trial, defendant charged with kidnap and blackmail.

 Led by Queen’s Counsel in Operation Hornet (HBOS), a trial lasting five and half months in a high profile prosecution of directors at HBOS and others arising out of a corruption connected to the impaired assets division over a 4-year period.
 The case involved a loss of over £1/4 billion.
 Represented the defendant at sentence due to leading counsel’s unavailability.